 2. Learn to eat slowly, enjoy each bite

-Only by doing this, many digestive problems can be resolved.
-In other cases, you might need to add some supplement.
-In any case, try a simple approach, it might be all that is needed to ease some IBS symptoms!
+By doing this, many digestive problems can be resolved.
+In other cases, you might try a supplement.
+Hopefully, a simple approach might be all that is needed to ease IBS symptoms!